-The design team is finding it difficult to decide on what features/factors affecting the customer buying decision in India and to understand customer needs before designing a product.
+The design team is finding it difficult to decide on what features and factors affecting the customer buying decision in India and to understand customer needs before designing a product.

-They company has targeted to achieve at least 10% of market share in the first year itself.
+Companies’ top management has targeted to achieve 10% of market share in the first year itself.

-To study socio-economic characteristics which affects the buying behavior of the potential customers
+To study socio-economic characteristics which affects the buying behavior of the potential customers in India.

-Analyze the customer feedback received for existing smartphones and provide solutions for the key problems.
+Analyze the feedbacks from customer received for existing smartphones and provide solutions for the key problems.

-Company also wants to provide Omni-channel retail experience that focus on providing seamless customer experience whether the client is shopping online from a mobile device, a laptop or in a brick-and-mortar store.
+Company also wants to provide Omni-channel retail experience that focus on providing seamless customer experience whether the client is shopping online from a smartphone, a laptop/desktop or in a brick-and-mortar store.

-To formulate a perfect product for the Indian customer in terms of features and provide value for money.
+To formulate a perfect product for the Indian market in terms of features and provide value for money.

 Attract maximum customers with the launch product.